-Landing pages are a basic strategy for generating leads for software companies.
-They give your users a compelling focused experience and you get more control over your campaigns.
+Building landing pages is a basic strategy for generating leads for software companies.
+They give your users a compelling, focused experience, and by running landing page tests, you get more control over your campaigns.

 Tracking the performance of your strategies informs you which of them work best and which ones need to be improved.
 You can then stick to those that generate the most qualified leads for your technology company.

 - BOFU and TOFU metrics